tay-bird/birdnest-aboutme/employment.rst

 :When:

-    March 2016 - Ongoing
+    March 2016 - September 2016

 :What:

-    I am the sole Operations Engineer at Stytch.
-I oversee the configuration, deployment, and monitoring of our cloud-based infrastructure.
-I am responsible for product launch and upgrades, continuous integration systems, and troubleshooting of production and development environments.
+    I was the sole Operations Engineer at Stytch.
+I oversaw the configuration, deployment, and monitoring of Stytch's cloud-based infrastructure.
+I was responsible for product launch and upgrades, continuous integration systems, and troubleshooting of production and development environments.

-    I also contribute regularly to the development of a number of in-house orchestration tools, provide education on cloud infrastructure to my co-workers, provide support for internal services such as Slack, and serve as Scrum Master for our Java platform development team.
+    I also contributed regularly to the development of a number of in-house orchestration tools; provided education on cloud infrastructure to my co-workers; provided support for internal services such as Slack; and served as Scrum Master for Stytch's Java platform development team.

     I gave an interview about my work at Stytch to DevOps.com in August 2016, available